OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ### Logging Verbosity Control ###

 ASE provides the following three levels for logging message verbosity.
 By default, these messages print to ```stdout```:
-* ASE_INFO: Prints mandatory information messages required to specify operation
+* ASE_INFO: Prints mandatory information messages required to specify operation.
-* ASE_ERR: Prints error messages during operation
+* ASE_ERR: Prints error messages during operation.
 * ASE_MSG: Prints general messages indicating check points in the ASE.
 Suppress these messages by setting the environment variable ```ASE_LOG``` to ```0```.